elsdes3/space-mission-negative-sentiment-tweet-identifier/README.md

    - perform topic modeling (unsupervised machine learning) on combined hourly CSVs using PySpark and PySparkML
    - this notebook **must run on the AWS SageMaker instance** [created in the `2_create_sagemaker_resources.ipynb` notebook](https://nbviewer.org/github/elsdes3/big-data-ml/blob/main/2_create_sagemaker_resources.ipynb)
 5. `5_delete_sagemaker_resources.ipynb` ([view](https://nbviewer.org/github/elsdes3/big-data-ml/blob/main/5_delete_sagemaker_resources.ipynb))
-   - use `boto3` to delete all AWS resources provisioned to support creation of a SageMaker instance
+   - use `boto3` to delete all AWS resources created to support creation of a SageMaker instance
 6. `6_delete_aws_resources.ipynb` ([view](https://nbviewer.org/github/elsdes3/big-data-ml/blob/main/6_delete_aws_resources.ipynb))
    - use `boto3` to delete all AWS resources

 ## [Notes](#notes)
 1. Running the notebooks to create and destroy AWS resources in a non-interactive approach has not been verified.
 It is not currently known if this is possible.
+2. AWS resources are created and destroyed using the `boto3` AWS Python SDK.
+The AWS EC2 instance that is used to host the Twitter streaming (Python) code is [provisioned using Ansible playbooks](https://www.ansible.com/use-cases/provisioning).
-2. The AWS credentials must be associated to a user group whose users have been granted programmatic access to AWS resources.
+3. The AWS credentials must be associated to a user group whose users have been granted programmatic access to AWS resources.
 In order to configure this for an IAM user group, see the documentation [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).
-3. The Twitter credentials must be for a user account with [elevated access](https://developer.twitter.com/en/support/twitter-api/v2) to the Twitter Developer API.
+4. The Twitter credentials must be for a user account with [elevated access](https://developer.twitter.com/en/support/twitter-api/v2) to the Twitter Developer API.

 ## [Project Organization](#project-organization)